Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 6.png" width="600">

-To modify these behaviours, you can add the following function to your `keymap.c`, and customise it:
+To modify these behaviors, you can add the following function to your `keymap.c`, and customize it:
 ```c
 bool should_mod_be_held_after_oneshot_term(uint8_t mod, uint16_t trigger) {
     // shift and ctrl shouldn't be held after the one-shot term,